 If you've recently visited Amsterdam, Barcelona, Stockholm, or even sunny Milton Keynes, you've already sampled a smart city.
 A concept that has been around for nearly a decade, a smart city is a community that uses digital, electronic and information technology (IT) to provide a better quality of life that is both environmentally and economically sustainable.

-Although most technology that will facilitate the creation of smart cities exists already, there are still some key considerations that need to be addressed to make sure power quality doesn’t hold us back.
+Although most technology that will facilitate the creation of smart cities already exists, there are still some key considerations that need to be addressed to make sure power quality doesn't hold us back.

 The last decade has seen a boom in non-linear loads or active components.
 Everything from the switch-mode power supply (SMPS) in your PC, to the variable speed drive (VSD) controlling the motor making your ready meals, is increasingly complex.